Jason Potteiger

 In aggregate, fragile satisfaction is invisible.
 A brand averaging 8.5 CSAT looks healthy.
 But if 30 percent of those top-box customers are writing about parking, wait times, or a checkout flow they’ve worked around twice, the 8.5 is a loan.
 One more friction (a price increase, a policy change, a bad day) and the number comes down to meet the text.

-There's a mirror case, too.
+There’s a mirror case, too.
 A customer writes warmly about a product and then rates it a 1 because of one bad interaction.
 The predicted score comes in higher than the reported one, and the text shows you the affinity the verdict buried.
 Call it unexpressed loyalty.
-Same instrument, other direction, same diagnostic value.
+Same instrument, other direction but an equally valuable diagnostic.

 The predicted score surfaces both populations because it reads what the customer chose to write about, not what the customer chose to conclude.